 What does this look like in practice?

-For example, your content could include in-depth posts like:
+For example, your content could include in-depth posts such as:

 - WHY it’s important to use natural soaps